swina/nuxpresso-docs/src/moka/block-customizer.md

 <img src="https://res.cloudinary.com/moodgiver/image/upload/v1609820115/moka_editor_tailwind_panel_e999e42ad8.png"/>

+To open the **Customizer** clicking on the <i class="material-icons">brush</i> located:

+- selected block/element floating bar
+- editor toolbar

+or press **Ctrl + z**

+### Settings

 The Customizer is designed to be a tool in order to control the design of a block and all elements.
-In other words is the layout control panel of your blocks where you can control:
+In other words is the layout control panel of your blocks/elements where you can control:

 - containers settings
 - elements position
-- alignments and justify
+- alignment and justify
 - typography
 - color and background
 - padding, spacing and margins